-- Students will be able to understand the concept of elections and their importance. - Students will be able to identify key terms related to elections with support. - Students will be able to participate in discussions about the importance of voting with scaffolded prompts.
+- Students will understand the basic concept of elections and their importance in a democratic society with scaffolded support. - Students will be able to identify key terms related to elections with scaffolded activities. - Students will be able to explain the role of voters in the election process with scaffolded prompts.